george-hawkins/arf-drone/README.md

 The Taranis X9D+ is a mid-spec transmitter that's a very popular choice for setups like the one here.
 However I'm not really interested in direct remote control of the drone, but just want it as an option, hence the choice of the Q X7 which is a cut down cheaper version of the X9D+ but is very similar in many respects and runs the same [OpenTX](http://www.open-tx.org/downloads) firmware (note the warning for Taranis users on the download page, it's probably better to get firmware updates via FrSKY).

 See the Dronetrest blog for a [comparison of the two transmitters](http://blog.dronetrest.com/taranis-x9d-or-taranis-q-x7-which-is-better-to-buy/).

+TODO: move D4R II vs X8R bit into this section and comment that in the end you actually bought an RX8R.

 Pixhawk 2.1
 -----------